 Assistant Professor of PracticeCommunication and Media Studies

-Phill Branch is an Assistant Professor within the Center for Art and Media at Goucher College.
+Phill Branch is an Assistant Professor of Practice in the Communication and Media Studies program at Goucher College.
 He completed his MFA in Screenwriting at the American Film Institute.
-Previously, he has taught film at Hampton and Howard Universities, and directed the documentary film Searching for Shaniqua.
-At Goucher, he teaches courses focused on writing for the media and the study of race and ethnicity in film and television.
+Previously, he has taught film at Hampton and Howard Universities.
+Branch was the 2019 recipient of the Maryland State Arts Council’s "Solo Performance Award" and a 2019 Rubys Artist Award grantee for storytelling and performance.
+Branch directed Searching for Shaniqua; his documentary about the impact names have on our lives.
+The film won the HBO Best Documentary award at the 2016 Martha's Vineyard African-American Film Festival.
+At Goucher, he teaches courses focused on writing for the media and studying race and ethnicity in film and television.
 His courses touch on how communication functions for both writers and audiences.
-Branch’s current writing work is focused on creative nonfiction essay writing for both print and stage performance, including with the acclaimed series The Moth.
+Branch’s current writing work focuses on creative nonfiction essay writing for both print and stage performance, including the acclaimed series The Moth.